daniel-a-melo/calang-design/README.md

 - The `requires` keyword is followed by a _module definition_.
 A module definition is part of the langugage syntax and it is formed as `<publisher_id>:<module_id>:<version>`
 - The version definition follows _SemVer_ and always required.
 No wildcards are allowed.
 - The module `std` is the standard module and does not require `publisher_id` and `version`.
 The module `std` is always implicitly required
-- The `requires` keyword can appear in *any* source file and must be the first statement
+- The `requires` keyword can appear in *any* source file and must be the first statement.
+The required module is available for all the source files of that same module

 ```c#
 requires acme:motd:1.2.1